Not Everyone Will Agree, But These Are the 6 Fashion Trends Our Editors Feel Are Outdated for Spring

 Wearing: Powder Pink

 "Green is my favourite colour—I've just painted my entire living room in a deep olive shade and it's easily the most prevalent hue in my wardrobe after basic blacks, creams and beiges.
 However, I never really adopted the brat green thing—I liked seeing the appreciation everyone had for the statement hue, no doubt about that—but as someone who has discernibly classic style, it felt a little too trendy for my tastes.
 I would, however, still like to invite some colour into my wardrobe in 2025 and, looking at the runways, powder pink is going to be where it's at.
 The soft shade works well with almost everything I own and will make everything I wear feel more up-to-date too.
+Plus, it got the celebrity tick of approval at the 97th Academy Awards when every major celebrity turned up to the 2025 Oscars wearing pale pink.
 A win-win."
 Maxine Eggenberger, Deputy Editor

 Shop the Trend: